 Help Us Protect the High Desert Sagebrush Corridor

 Hart Mountain National Antelope Refuge in eastern Oregon and Sheldon National Wildlife Refuge in northern Nevada were set aside in the 1930s to protect the rugged landscape and unique wildlife of the high desert.
 These neighboring refuges contain not only vast stretches of sagebrush grasslands, but also high cliffs, narrow gorges, lakes and springs.
-The varied habitats on nearly 1 million acres of refuge lands here shelter important populations of pronghorn antelope, mule deer, sage-grouse, pygmy rabbit, bighorn sheep, redband trout and other types of wildlife.
+The varied habitats on nearly 1 million acres of refuge land here shelter important populations of pronghorn antelope, mule deer, sage-grouse, pygmy rabbit, bighorn sheep, redband trout, and other types of wildlife.

 These two refuges form the heart of one of the largest and healthiest high-desert sagebrush ecosystems in the American West, a crucial and rapidly vanishing part of our natural history.

 Just to the north of both Hart and Sheldon, the historic Malheur National Wildlife Refuge is an oasis in this landscape – a wetlands complex that provides habitat for 320 bird species, including migratory waterfowl, shorebirds and summer populations of trumpeter swans and sandhill cranes.
-Together, Hart, Sheldon and Malheur protect large blocs of diverse habitat in the heart of the high-desert landscape.
+Together, Hart, Sheldon, and Malheur protect large blocs of diverse habitat in the heart of the high-desert landscape.

 Significance and Threats